troyp/asoc.el/README.md

 `asoc` provides a rich API for creating, accessing and manipulating associative lists.

-#### Builtin List Functions

-For some operations, no distinction need be made between alists and general lists.
-`asoc` does not provide functions for such operations, since regular list functions may be used.
+__note on builtin list functions__: For some operations, no distinction need be made between alists and general lists. `asoc` does not provide functions for such operations, since regular list functions may be used.
 For instance, `cons`, `car`, `cdr`, `push`, `pop`, `append` should be used for assembling and disassembling alists.

 ## API